 If the person is eligible for services, the information gained during assessment is used to help in developing an Individual Program Plan (IPP).

 What is an Individual Program Plan (IPP) and what is an IFSP (Individual Family Service Plan)?

-Based on hopes and dreams for the future as well as an assessment of the person’s needs, preferences and life choices, the Individual Program Plan (or IPP) states specific objectives to develop competencies and achieve personal goals in the areas of community participation, housing, work, school and leisure time.
+Based on hopes and dreams for the future as well as an assessment of the person’s needs, preferences and life choices, the INDIVIDUAL PROGRAM PLAN (or IPP) states specific objectives to develop competencies and achieve personal goals in all aspects of the person’s life, including community participation, housing, work, school and leisure time.

 In all cases, the person with a developmental disability, parents, the service coordinator and a wide circle of relatives and friends are engaged members of the Planning Team that creates the plan using person-centered planning.

 Service coordination is another term for “case management.”
 This service is provided by an employee of the regional center who often has a background in social work.
 Service coordination is the first and most fundamental of the services that individuals and families receive through regional centers.
 It is the means through which needs are identified, and specific resources for meeting those needs explored and accessed – all with the goal of ensuring that the person with disabilities receives the necessary supports to live safely and with dignity in the community.